-SECTION 15.
+SECTION 11.
 NR 19.73 (3) (d) is repealed and recreated to read:

-NR 19.73 (3) (d) Volunteers.
-Volunteers may assist advanced license holders with the rehabilitation of wildlife provided that all of the following conditions apply:

-1. All volunteer information including name, address, and telephone number has been provided to the department.

-2. The department is notified quarterly of any changes to the licensee's list of volunteers and any changes in contact information of their volunteers.

-3. Volunteers only provide basic care to species identified on the advanced license.

-4. Volunteers only operate at the facility of the licensee and under the direct or indirect supervision of the advanced licensee.

-5. License holders accept responsibility for the actions and activities of volunteers and shall be responsible for any violations by volunteers in violation of this chapter or Ch.
+- NR 19.73 (3) (d) Volunteers.
+Volunteers may assist advanced licensees with the rehabilitation of wildlife if all of the following requirements are met: - 1.
+All volunteer information including name, address, and telephone number has been provided to the department by the licensee. - 2.
+The department is notified quarterly, by the licensee, of any changes to the licensee's list of volunteers and any changes in contact information of their volunteers. - 3.
+Volunteers only provide basic care to species identified on the advanced license. - 4.
+Volunteers only operate at the facility of the licensee and under the direct or indirect supervision of the advanced licensee. - 5.
+Licensees accept responsibility for the actions and activities of volunteers and shall be responsible for any violations by volunteers in violation of this chapter or Ch.
 169 Stats.

-SECTION 16.
-NR 19.73(3) (e) is created to read:
+SECTION 12.
+NR 19.73 (3) (e) is created to read:

-NR 19.73 (3) (e).
+- NR 19.73 (3) (e).
 Subpermittees.
-Subpermittees may be authorized to assist with the rehabilitation of wildlife under the authority of an advanced licensee's license and subject to the restrictions of basic license holders under sub.
-(2) provided that all of the following conditions apply:

-1. All subpermittee information including name, address, and telephone number has been provided to the Department.
+Subpermittees may be authorized to assist with the rehabilitation of wildlife in a limited capacity under the authority of an advanced licensee's license and subject to the restrictions of basic licensees under sub.
+(2) if all of the following requirements are met: - 1.
+Subpermittees may only admit animals directly from the advanced licensee. - 2.
+No subpermittee may perform euthanasia or advanced medical treatments or procedures. - 3.
+All subpermittee information including name, address, and telephone number has been provided to the Department.

-2. Advanced licensees notify the department quarterly of any changes to their list of subpermittees and any changes in contact information of their subpermittees.

-3. Subpermittees are listed on all of the advanced licensee's permits and licenses by the species for which the subpermittees provide rehabilitation care.

-4. Subpermittees operating at a location other than the advanced licensee's facility retain a copy of the advanced licensee's license which shall be provided to a department agent upon request.

-5. Advanced licensees accept responsibility for the actions and activities of their subpermittees and shall be responsible for any violations incurred of these rules or ch.
-169, Stats.

-6. Advanced licensees that utilize subpermittees who operate at a location other than the advanced licensee's facility shall be responsible for establishing that subpermittees facilities meet the standards established in s.
-NR 19.77.

-7. Subpermittees operating at a location other than the advanced licensee's facility submit, to both the advanced licensee and the department, a caging report and pictures of every rehabilitation pen/enclosure at their location.

-8. Subpermittees who operate at a location other than the advanced licensee's facility are located no more than 60 miles from the main facility of the advanced licensee.
+- 4. Advanced licensees notify the department quarterly of any changes to their lists of subpermittees and any changes in contact information of their subpermittees. - 5.
+Subpermittees are listed on all of the advanced licensee's permits and licenses by the species for which the subpermittees provide rehabilitation care. - 6.
+Subpermittees operating at a location other than the advanced licensee's facility retain a copy of the advanced licensee's license which shall be provided to a department agent upon request. - 7.
+Advanced licensees accept responsibility for the actions and activities of their subpermittees and shall be responsible for any violations incurred of this subchapter or ch.
+169, Stats. - 8.
+Advanced licensees that utilize subpermittees who operate at a location other than the advanced licensee's facility shall be responsible for establishing that subpermittees' facilities meet the standards established in s.
+NR 19.77. - 9.
+Subpermittees operating at locations other than the advanced licensee's facility submit, to both the advanced licensee and the department, caging reports and pictures of every rehabilitation pen and enclosure at their locations. - 10.
+Subpermittees who operate at a location other than the advanced licensee's facility are located no more than 60 miles from the main facility of the advanced licensee.

-SECTION 17.
+SECTION 13.
 NR 19.74 (1) (a), (b) and (d) are amended to read:

-NR 19.71 (1) (a) A signed consulting veterinarian agreement from a veterinarian who is willing to consult and assist the applicant with care and treatment of wildlife being rehabilitated- and who is in compliance with the Animal Medicinal Drug Use Clarification Act of 1994.

-(b) A For basic licenses, a signed sponsorship agreement from an advanced licensee who has agreed to sponsor the basic applicant.

-(d) Certification that the applicant has read and understands this subchapter and the code of ethics and that the applicant agrees to comply with all provisions of this subchapter and code of ethics.
+- NR 19.71 (1) (a) A signed consulting veterinarian agreement from a veterinarian who is willing to consult with the applicant and assist the applicant with care and treatment of wild animals being rehabilitated and who is in compliance with the Animal Medicinal Drug Use Clarification Act of 1994. - (b) A For basic licenses, a signed sponsorship agreement from an advanced licensee who has agreed to sponsor the basic applicant. - (d) Certification that the applicant has read and understands this subchapter and the code of ethics and that the applicant agrees to comply with all provisions of this subchapter and the code of ethics.

-SECTION 18.
-NR 19.74(1)(e) is created to read:
+SECTION 14.
+NR 19.74 (1) (e) is created to read: